derinozon/lazymake/README.md

 Usage
 --------

-This program has two arguments :
+This program has two optional arguments :

 - `path`: Specify a path to compile
 - `version`: Choose compiler version